satvikpathak/React/readme.md

-# Starting with react.js.
-50% there .
-Not really .
-A lot to cover, too little time.
+# Some basic react projects
 ###
-To watch the projects, clone this repo then:-
+To run the projects, clone this repo then:-
 ###
 cd <project_name>
 ###